Menu

 Use a tape measure or measuring wheel to determine how long your house is.
 Then, measure how tall it is from the ground to the roof.
 A standard ranch-style house is 65 to 70 feet long and 8 to 9 feet high to the gutters.
 That would be 520 to 630 square feet.
 Read the description carefully to ensure the projector will cover the surface from end to end, top to bottom.

-The roof will add more square footage to that, but the slant of the roof will distort the shapes or patterns.
+The roof will add more square footage to that, if you choose to project lights onto it, but the slant of the roof will distort the shapes or patterns.
 The steeper the roof is, the less distortion there will be.
 The flatter the roof, the more the pattern will be distorted.

 Cord or battery